Ewan-D/beginnersBase11ty/README.md

 * I want to keep the above to help anyone in a similar stick.
 Silly error I just needed to add nunjucks as the markdown and html template engine in the .eleventy.config.js. in a nut shell, add this line: markDownTemplateEngine:
-  "njk", the dev dependency's also the flags work with just one -)
+  "njk"
 * correction it was actually nothing to do with the above!
 Turns out the aggressive reset meant that the bullet points where there but off the screen.
   Embarrassing really but I am sure we have all been there at some point...
 * Another embarrassing one! forgot to add <meta name="viewport" content="width=device-width, initial-scale=1.0"> so everything was wonky on mobile... make it mobile first.
-Again I am sure we have all been there!
+Again, I am sure we have all been there!
 * css... classes cant begin with a number? got stuck trying to name 11tyTag class worked for ':elventyTag'. this is a custom class I have added to the tailwind css to recreate the hover effect from 11tys own site.
 Still a bit of